TopEFT/EFTFit/README.md

 # EFTFit
 This repository holds the custom files needed to run a EFT fit topcoffea datacards.

+## New fancy install script
+To quickly install this repo, simply run:<br>
+`wget -O - https://raw.githubusercontent.com/TopEFT/EFTFit/master/install.sh | sh`<br>
+NOTE: This will install the TopEFT custom CombineHarvester fork.
+If you need to use `-s -1` as implemented in combine, you'll need to install the main CombineHarvester repo.

 ### Setting up

   In order to run combine, you will need to get the appropriate CMSSW release and to clone several repositories.